locationlabs/confab/README.md

     And then running:

         fab <task>:<arguments>

+    When invoking confab tasks from *fab*, configuration directories must be provided as task arguments.

  -  Confab's lower level API can be invoked using customized data loading functions, either to create new tasks or to be called directly from